ville-solja/kukkohelper/README.md

 Also make sure your cognitive services is using north europe URL:
 "https://northeurope.api.cognitive.microsoft.com/vision/v1.0/analyze?visualFeatures=adult"

-The URL will be later added as another optional environment variable

 #### Discord bot token
 In order to provide access for the bot you need to provide it with the appropriate access token